Eng-Elias/Voice_Scam_Shield/README.md

 # Voice Scam Shield

+## Project Summary

+Voice scams, such as phishing attempts over the phone, represent a significant threat to individuals, particularly the elderly and vulnerable.
+These scams often rely on creating a sense of urgency and tricking victims into revealing sensitive information or making payments.
+The **Voice Scam Shield** project addresses this problem by providing a tool to detect and flag potential scam calls.

+Our solution is a web application built with Python and Streamlit that analyzes audio content from either a live microphone stream or an uploaded audio file.
+It leverages OpenAI's Whisper model to transcribe the speech to text.
+This transcript is then subjected to a two-pronged analysis.
+First, a rapid, local pattern-matching algorithm scans for common scam-related keywords and phrases (e.g., "gift card," "urgent payment," "remote access").
+Second, for a deeper contextual understanding, the transcript is sent to Google's Gemini Pro model, which assesses the conversation for signs of fraudulent intent.

+The application provides a risk score and a clear visual alert (Low, Medium, High) to the user, along with actionable recommendations.
+This dual-analysis approach ensures both speed and accuracy, offering a robust shield against voice scams.
+The core technologies used are Python 3.11, Streamlit, OpenAI Whisper, and the Google Gemini API.

 Voice scam detection for uploaded audio files and live microphone streams.

 Detect common scam patterns and leverage Google Gemini for advanced, AI-powered analysis.
 Transcribe speech via OpenAI Whisper.
 Built with Streamlit for rapid prototyping and live dashboards.